matthewjosephtaylor/mjt-thoughts/art/all-art-contextual.md

 connect it with.

-In programming we call this mapping thing 'compiling the source code' to a particular _machine target_.
+In programming we call this mapping thing 'compiling the source code' to a particular _target machine_ .
 The _machine_ is the thing that acts on behalf of the compiled program.
-The compiled 'thing' is often called an 'executable', but it is a _direct translation_ of the original source code the programmer wrote (or 'spoke' or 'uttered'), to another _language_ that the particular machine can 'read' or 'understand'.
+The compiled 'thing' is often called an 'executable', but it is a _direct translation_ of the original source code the programmer wrote (or 'spoke' or 'uttered'), to another _language_ that a particular machine can 'read' or 'understand'.

 Side note: Sometimes we use funny words like 'daemon' for some of our creations